 PSAs have become so popular lately the FDA recently felt it necessary to clarify for consumers the different between a PSA and a hearing aid in order to protect consumers.

 You see PSAs are adjusted by the user who is naturally going to crank up the volume to a comfortable listening level.
 These devices are one size fit all meaning for one person they may become too loud and potentially harm your hearing.

-In a study at Michigan State University, they found cheap hearing aid like PSA devices were directly correlated to low consumer satisfaction and are potentially harmful to hearing.
+In a study at Michigan State University, cheap hearing aid PSA devices were directly correlated to low consumer satisfaction and are potentially harmful to hearing.

 So forget the PSA gizmos if you have a true diagnosed hearing loss.
 They make a bad situation worse.
 If you want a hearing solution – one that you can live with, one that actually improves life’s quality – it’s going to cost a few bucks.
 And if you go for all the goodies available with state-of-the-art hearing aid technology, it’ll cost you more than a few bucks.

 The first thing you want are hearing aid that can be “tuned” specifically for your hearing loss and hearing needs by an licensed hearing aid professional, such as an audiologist or hearing aid specialist.
 Quality digital hearing aids – even at the economy level – come with advanced settings that allow amplification based on the sounds in your environment and your precise listening needs.

 Quality costs in all things.
 With hearing aids, the price ranges between $1000-4000 per hearing aid.
 And when looking at price, always double that since you should always buy a pair.
 Listening with two hearing aids allows you to enjoy a better listening experience and you won’t strain the unaided ear any more than necessary.
 So, be prepared to purchase two hearing aids.
 And be prepared to pay for quality.

 Prioritize Your Hearing Loss Needs